Main illustration: Angie Garland

 Better alignment = better onboarding

 When considering how to devise and implement a holistic design system for your own onboarding experience, it’s vital to take a step back and recognize any gaps or inconsistencies that exist.
 Consider not just how to fix those gaps and inconsistencies, but also why they might have arisen and how you can ensure they don’t creep back in.
 Invest the time to establish a scalable, long-term onboarding strategy and modular, adaptable framework.
-After all, if you’re serious about making sure that every team is responsible for the success of your onboarding, you have to give them the tools to do it right.
+After all, you need to give your team the best onboarding tools if you want them to create a superior onboarding experience.